adubey7296/USA_Forum_Analysis/README.md

 ## Dataset
 The consumer complaints database provided by the Bureau of Consumer Financial Protection, can be downloaded as a 190mb csv file.
 Data source : https://catalog.data.gov/dataset/consumer-complaint-database

 What's inside is more than just rows and columns.
 Make it easy for others to get started by describing how you acquired the data and what time period it represents, too.

+## Analysis
+* Find no. of complaints which got timely response.
+* Find no. of complaints where consumer forum forwarded the complaint same day they recieved to resp. company.
+* Find list of companies toping in complaint chart (companies with max. no. of complaints).
+* Find no. of complaints filed with product type has 'Debt Collection' for year 2015.